assamese/pandas/README.md

 read_from_s3_save_to_postgresql - Read market-reference-data.csv  from S3 and dump into a Postgresql table

-read_from_s3_save_to_postgresql - Read Tick data from 2 separate S3 files, clean/transform data and concat to create a single tick-Dataframe.
+refdata_joined_with_tickdata - Read Tick data from 2 separate S3 files, clean/transform data and concat to create a single tick-Dataframe.
 Read ref-data from Postgresql into ref-Dataframe.
 Join tick-Dataframe with ref-Dataframe

 ## Note
 Please make sure to update keys/secrets/passwords as appropriate.